marcelofern/marcelofern.github.io/assorted/library/pragmatic-programmer/index.md

----
-title: Pragmatic Programmer
-author: Marcelo Fernandes
-date: January 21, 2022
+January 21, 2022
----

 # Review

 TLDR: This is the kind of book I wish I had read before taking my first job as a developer.
+Even though I probably wouldn't get as much from it as I did by reading it right now.

 The Pragmatic Programmer was originally written in 1999.
 Fast forward to 2022 and the book feels like it was written just yesterday.